bertrandmc/til/aws/developer-associate-notes.md

 ## X-Ray

 AWS X-Ray helps developers analyze and debug production, distributed applications, such as those built using a microservices architecture.
 With X-Ray, you can understand how your application and its underlying services are performing to identify and troubleshoot the root cause of performance issues and errors.
 X-Ray provides an end-to-end view of requests as they travel through your application, and shows a map of your application’s underlying components.
 You can use X-Ray to analyze both applications in development and in production, from simple three-tier applications to complex microservices applications consisting of thousands of services.

+**X-Ray can help**
+Create a Service Map.
+Identify Errors and Bug by analyzing the response code for each request made in your application.
+Identify performance bottlenecks.
+It provides a set of query APIs so you can build your own analysis and visualization apps.

 **Architecture**